Housing Element

 - Planning Commission and City Council Meetings

-- Review and provide comment on the Public Review Housing Element
+- Review and provide comments on the Public Review Housing Element

 - Planning Commission Meeting on Public Review Draft Housing Element